orangain/contextual-github-review/README.md

 ## Usage

-1. Navigate to any GitHub Pull Request page
+1. Navigate to "Files changed" tab of any GitHub Pull Request
 2. The extension automatically detects diff lines and fetches blame information
-3. Blame info appears below line numbers showing:
+3. Blame info appears beside each added line in the diff view
-   - Commit hash (clickable link)
-   - Author name
-   - Commit date
-4. Hover over commit hashes to see the full commit message
+4. Hover over commit message to see the full commit message, author, and date

 ## Technical Details

-- Uses GitHub's REST API for blame information
+- Uses GitHub's GraphQL API for blame information
 - Implements caching to reduce API calls
 - Observes DOM changes to handle dynamic content loading
-- Supports GitHub's various diff view formats

 ## Limitations

-- Rate limited by GitHub API (60 requests/hour without token, 5000 with token)
+- Rate limited by GitHub API
-- Currently defaults to 'main' branch for blame lookups
 - May not work with very large files due to API response size limits

 ## Development